 Each class is two hours long and is broken down into several sections.
 We begin with an introduction on the topic covered then still our minds with a guided 10 minute breathing meditation.
 This is followed by a 50 minute commentary on the actual meditation practice, then 15 minute guided meditation on the topic that was covered, a 15 minute intra-class discussion and close with 15 minutes for questions and answers.

 Classes are designed to be self contained and can be enjoyed on a drop-in basis

 $12 per class, no one turned away for lack of funds

-A beautiful quote from Geshe Kelsang Gyatso about the power of breathing meditation
+A beautiful quote from Venerable Geshe Kelsang Gyatso Rinpoche